Islandora/documentation/docs/installation/install-a-demo.md

 # Docker Demo

 There are two demos of Islandora available to download and install.
-There is [an install profile demo available in Dropbox](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0) and [a starter-site based demo available in Google Drive, prepared for the March 2023 Islandora camp](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link).
+There is [a starter-site based demo available in Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link).
 Both are loaded with the same sample content to demonstrate features of Islandora and provide a starting point for exploration.
-The Islandora Foundation recommends using the starter-site based demo as the Foundation is intending to deprecate the install profile based demo, and use starter site at sandbox.islandora.ca in the future.

-Download your preferred demo and use the instructions below to install.It is recommended that you have a minimum of 4GB of space available on your machine before getting started.
+Download your emo and use the instructions below to install.It is recommended that you have a minimum of 4GB of space available on your machine before getting started.
 It will take some time to build the image.
 Thanks, and happy building!

 Requirements
 ==============================================================